willthames/explain.depesz.com/README.md

     Mail::Sender
     Pg::Explain
     Email::Valid

 Install the above packages using "cpan" then "i Date::Simple", "i Maill::Sender" &etc.

+Note that in case of most current Linux distributions, you can install most of these from binary package repositories.
+For example, in case of Ubuntu and Debian, you can:

+apt-get install libmojolicious-perl libmail-sender-perl libdate-simple-perl libemail-valid-perl

+And then only add Pg::Explain via cpan.

 3) PostgreSQL

 A) Create a new database "explain".
 This will be were the explain server will store the "users" and "plans" tables in the default schema "public".

 B) Run SQL scripts.
 Log into postgres as postgres.
 Switch to the "explain" database.
 Execute the SQL scripts located in the "sql" directory in the following order:

     \i create.sql
     \i patch-001.sql
     \i patch-002.sql

 The "create.sql" will create tables in the explain database "public" schema, i.e. "plans" and "users".

 B) Create a user role.
 I use "explaind" [explain daemon] and remember to provides it a password and then configure